aws-samples/drs-template-manager/README.md

 * Select *Create event notification* .

-    - Event name can be "DRS template Automation"
+    - Event name: "DRS template Automation"
     - The suffix should be '.json'
     - Check the box for 'All object create events'
     - Set the destination as the previously created lambda function.

 Create a template:

-- The repo comes with an example template called 'Name.json' .
+- The repo comes with an example [launch template](https://docs.aws.amazon.com/drs/latest/userguide/ec2-launch.html) called 'Name.json' .
 The prefix of the .json file indicates which tag will be updated.

 For Example: